JesseHoekema/Asclii/README.md

 print(random_art)
 ```

-Make sure you have added the module folder to your project
+Make sure you have cloned this repo into your project folder

 ### Main Menu Options